 It’s best to take him to the closest vet.
 For most new owners, normal feather-picking behaviors and destructive feather plucking behaviors are difficult to differentiate.
 A typical feather plucking pattern involves plucking feathers to groom or preen.
 The destructive behavior involves the bird squeezing off a large portion of its feather at a time.

-5. Parakeets Pluck Feathers To Regulate Their Body Temperature.
+5. Parakeets is Regulating its Body Temperature.

 To draw male birds and attract male birds, their feathers are plucking.
 The Parakeet can naturally pluck its feathers to regulate body temperature for added security.